• Machiavellian Surveillance System

 Otherwise, the historic decision by Chief Justice John Marshall in Marbury v.
 Madison, which established the right of our Federal Courts to review the constitutionality of all laws passed by Congress, is itself also a dead letter.

-The lack of any direct line of appeal for the “target’ of the surveillance from any FISA-Patriot Act decision into the Federal District Courts----thus cloaking the politicization of surveillance decisions—most certainly renders the FISA-Patriot Act unconstitutional on its face, under Article VI.
+The lack of any direct line of appeal for the “target’ of the surveillance from any FISA-Patriot Act decision into the Federal Circuit Court of Appeals----thus cloaking the politicization of surveillance decisions—most certainly renders the FISA-Patriot Act unconstitutional on its face, under Article VI.

 This FISA statute is also Machiavellian in that it goes to great lengths to hide in complicated legal language and inscrutable procedural rules the manner in which it allows the executive department of the Federal government, without any Constitutional checks or balances whatsoever, to implement and control the issuance of all surveillance and wiretap orders in this country.